 - Details about the project are made available on the IBSA Manufacturing website current projects. - The IRC nominate Technical Advisory Committee members who will: - provide specific subject-matter advice and technical expertise for the development and review of the training package components.
-The TAC is made up of industry - representing the broad range of users - and RTO representatives. - attend regular meetings throughout the project to discuss draft documents, consider issues presented by stakeholders and through public consultation, and to provide expert advice. - Develop draft training package components. - Stakeholder consultation strategies include:

-- Promoting the project via the IBSA website, newsletters and email notifications to subscribed stakeholders and industry groups at key stages of the project. - Undertaking industry surveys to obtain feedback about: - the job roles of people involved in plastic pipeline design, welding, and installation - the key tasks performed in the workplace and the skills and knowledge required to complete the tasks competently - whether skills and knowledge have changed over time - the amount of evidence industry would want to see to know that a person is competent and ready to perform in the workplace. - Undertake targeted consultation in South Australia and Western Australia where the Certificate III in Process Manufacturing has been included on the list of free courses under JobTrainer. - Conducting broader consultation with industry through engagement and meetings with stakeholders, across a number of jurisdictions to collect industry intelligence to inform training package development work. - The Northern Territory (NT) is geographically where the regional, rural and remote stakeholders have been identified that readily utilise the training package components in this case for change.
-Targeted consultation will be undertaken in partnership with the NT ITAB. - Consult with the following manufacturing IRCs that import MSM units under review in this Case for Change; Aerospace, Manufacturing and Engineering, Furnishing, Sustainability and, Textiles Clothing and Footwear. - Completing two rounds of public consultation of draft components for review and comment via the IBSA Manufacturing website. - feedback received during public consultations is tabled in an Issues Register and considered by the TAC. - Consulting with state and territory training authorities (STAs) throughout the project through: - an initial briefing and maintaining open dialogue throughout the project. - requesting feedback on Draft 1 and Draft 2/Validation draft components. - providing opportunity for STAs to review the components and provide feedback at the conclusion of the project, as provisioned for in the Training Package Development and Endorsement Process Policy.

-All feedback will be considered, and competing views dealt with through consultation.
+The TAC is made up of industry - representing the broad range of users - and RTO representatives. - attend regular meetings throughout the project to discuss draft documents, consider issues presented by stakeholders and through public consultation, and to provide expert advice. - Develop draft training package components. - Stakeholder consultation strategies include: - Promoting the project via the IBSA website, newsletters and email notifications to subscribed stakeholders and industry groups at key stages of the project. - Undertaking industry surveys to obtain feedback about: - the job roles of people involved in plastic pipeline design, welding and installation - the key tasks performed in the workplace and the skills and knowledge required to complete the tasks competently - whether skills and knowledge have changed over time - the amount of evidence industry would want to see to know that a person is competent and ready to perform in the workplace. - Undertake targeted consultation in South Australia and Western Australia where the Certificate III in Process Manufacturing has been included on the list of fee courses under JobTrainer. - Conducting broader consultation with industry through site visits and meetings with stakeholders, across a number of jurisdictions to collect industry intelligence to inform training package development work. - \circ $\:$ Undertaking targeted consultation with stakeholders in identified regional stakeholders in the Northern Territory. - Completing two rounds of public consultation of draft components for review and comment via the IBSA Manufacturing website. - Feedback received during public consultations is tabled in an Issues Register and considered by the TAC. - Consulting with state and territory training authorities (STAs) throughout the project through; - an initial briefing and maintaining open dialogue throughout the project. - requesting feedback on Draft 1 and Draft 2/Validation draft components. - providing opportunity for STAs to review the components and provide feedback at the conclusion of the project, as provisioned for in the Training Package Development and Endorsement Process Policy. - All feedback will be considered, and competing views dealt with through consultation.
 The outcomes will be approved in IRC meetings.

-See Attachment E which provides a list of stakeholders to be contacted as part of the development of the Case for Endorsement.
+Attachment E provides a list of stakeholders to be contacted as part of the development of the Case for Endorsement.